joereddington/paperwriting/grouppaperwriting.md

 * Every person in the group should have a role.
 Why did you invite them?
 What do they bring?

-> I see our contributions as my take on international Banking, Strange's wider view on interdimensional banking and Banner's expertise in transactional analysis.
+> I see our contributions as my take on international Banking, Williams' wider view on interdimensional banking and Walters' expertise in transactional analysis.

 * There are necessary roles as well.
     * Destination